Find Heroin Addiction Rehab Centers Near You (me)

 Medications for Heroin Addiction Treatment

-Several types of medications are available to help eligible recovering heroin users reduce their cravings and mitigate their withdrawal symptoms, including:
+Several types of medications are available to help eligible recovering heroin users to reduce their cravings and mitigate their withdrawal symptoms, including:

 - Methadone.
 This opioid-based medication sold under the brand-name Dolophine® is used to treat pain and in opioid maintenance therapy.
 Methadone is dispensed at clinics under the trained eye of a medical professional.
 Length of methadone use is contingent upon the patient’s continued symptoms and cravings.